 Logitech H390 Review

-The Logitech H390 is an inexpensive headset used with computers, and connects via a USB A plug.
-It has a microphone and two ear speakers and comes with a decent warranty.
+The Logitech H390 is an inexpensive headset used with computers, and connects via USB A. It has a microphone and two ear speakers and comes with a decent warranty at 2-years.

-Let's take a look at some of the features.
+Let's take a look at some of the features, starting with its microphone.

-In my video, I do a sound test to allow you to hear the sound quality.
+In our review video, we do a sound test to allow you to hear how this headset sounds.
 You might want to check that out.

 Microphone boom arm